Clifft: Fast Exact Simulation of Near-Clifford Quantum Circuits: Introduction

 Classical simulation plays a central role in the development of fault-tolerant quantum computing.
 It is used to design and validate fault-tolerant protocols, estimate logical error rates, study decoder behavior, and compare architectural tradeoffs before hardware can reach the relevant scale~\cite{bluvsteinFaulttolerantNeutralatomArchitecture2026, google2023suppressing, fowler2012surface, Dennis2002Topological, Higgott2022PyMatching, Bravyi2024}.
 For circuits composed entirely of Clifford operations and Pauli measurements, this workflow is enabled by high-throughput stabilizer simulators such as Stim~\cite{gidneyStimFastStabilizer2021}.
 By combining efficient tableau methods of Aaronson and Gottesman \cite{aaronsonImprovedSimulationStabilizer2004} with a compile-once, sample-many Pauli-frame workflow and highly optimized kernels, Stim made it practical to sample the billions and trillions of shots needed to evaluate the performance of protocols with increasingly lower logical error rates.
 Its wide adoption illustrates how rapidly the field can advance when provided with a purpose-built simulator capable of operating at scale.

 However, many important fault-tolerant protocols are not purely Clifford \cite{gidneyMagicStateCultivation2024,itogawaEfficientMagicState2025, chamberlandVeryLowOverhead2020, litinskiMagicStateDistillation2019}.
 Universal quantum computation requires non-Clifford resources~\cite{Bravyi2005Universal,howardContextualitySuppliesMagic2014}, and the corresponding circuits quickly leave the regime where stabilizer methods apply directly.
 Existing simulation strategies each address part of this problem, but with different tradeoffs.
 Dense state vector methods are exact and flexible, but their memory cost grows exponentially with the total qubit count \cite{qiskit2024, quantum_ai_team_and_collaborators_2025_4067237}.
 Tensor-network and matrix-product-state methods can be effective when entanglement remains limited, but the deep, highly connected operations of some fault-tolerant gadgets incur heavy costs~\cite{aryalDensityMatrixRenormalizationGroup2023, huangClassicalSimulationQuantum2020, markov2008simulating, Schuch2008}.
 Low-magic simulation methods based on stabilizer-rank decompositions, Pauli-propagation and generalized stabilizer approaches, instead try to exploit the fact that many fault-tolerant circuits remain close to the Clifford regime~\cite{bravyiImprovedClassicalSimulation2016, rallSimulationQubitQuantum2019, kissingerClassicalSimulationQuantum2022, sutcliffeFastClassicalSimulation2025, haenelTsimFastUniversal2026, surtiEfficientSimulationLogical2025}.
+A complementary line of work exploits continuous algebraic structure to obtain efficient simulation when the circuit is constrained enough, including matchgate and fermionic-linear-optics circuits~\cite{knillFermionicLinearOptics2001}, permutation-symmetric systems~\cite{anschuetzEfficientClassicalAlgorithms2023}, and Lie-algebraic simulation when the dynamical Lie algebra is of polynomial dimension~\cite{gohLieAlgebraicClassical2025, barligea2026enablingliealgebraicclassicalsimulation}.
+These methods are powerful for the structured circuits they target, but the non-Clifford gates and feed-forward measurements central to fault-tolerant magic-state protocols generally fall outside the symmetry classes they exploit.
 In practice, implementing these methods exposes practical software engineering tradeoffs across total non-Clifford count, qubit count, dynamic tracking overhead, and shot throughput.